waggjeff/DE-Zoomcamp-Homework/README.md

 # DE-Zoomcamp-Homework

-Homework solutions for the 2023 DE Zoomcamp.
+This repository contains my homework solutions for the 2023 Data Engineering Zoomcamp.